-The minimum 20 percent paid out portion of a patronage dividend may be in the form of a store certificate that is redeemable in the store for purchases.
-You must also allow members to ask for cash if they prefer that option.
+The minimum 20% paid-out portion of a patronage dividend is traditionally in the form of a check, but the payment may be in the form of a store credit redeemable in the store for purchases.
+You must allow the eligible owner to get cash if they prefer that.
 This is much easier than issuing checks and limits the problems with un-cashed checks.
-Using a certificate also encourages members to use the dividend on groceries and keep the funds in the cooperative.
+Using a credit also encourages members to use it on groceries, keeping the funds in the cooperative.
+Your point-of-sale system can be used to keep track of these credits.